-The Main Vein or ore zone at Sao Chico is a 1.5 metre to 4.0 metre wide, alteration zone, which itself is structurally continuous.
-However, the gold grades within this alteration zone are quite erratic and are hosted in four steeply plunging pay-shoots.
+The Main Vein or ore zone at Sao Chico can vary from 1.0 metres to 8 metres wide, but most commonly is a 2.5 metre alteration zone, which itself is structurally continuous.
+However, the gold grades within this alteration zone are quite erratic and are hosted in three steeply plunging pay-shoots.
 In these pay-shoots, the grades are often truly spectacular, very often being in excess of 100 g/t of gold.
 Outside the pay-shoots the vein is continuous but with low gold grades and as a result it is unavoidable that, as the mine development passes between the pay-shoots, lower grade ore has to be mined.
+Whilst the alteration zone itself is readily identifiable the high grade gold zones within this alteration zone are much less so, and as result the mining operations require on-lode development at regular vertical intervals, with regular channel sampling and in-fill drilling between these levels to best define the high grade gold mineralisation.
+This approach allows the Group's mining personnel to readily identify stoping blocks and optimise mining of the high gold grade zones.

-The central pay-shoot is the most established of these four high grade shoots, and is some 100 metres long.
+The central pay-shoot is the most established of these thre high grade shoots, and is some 100 metres long.
 The Group has, and will continue to focus in the near-term, on developing this part of the Main Vein, and some consistent higher grade development ore is being generated as a result.
-Access to the other pay-shoots along strike will not be lost and these will be available for development later in the year.
+Access to the other pay-shoots along the strike will not be lost and these will be available for development later in the year.